Running total of hours: 34

 Foam roller, advised to have STM, physio again for 1RM exercises and trampoline 2/7.
 Improving, moderate irritability.

 N/A, STM Only, comprehensive Rx with Army Physio, next session 2/7.
 Tenderness over strain during palpation, “able to palpate muscle scarring” mid region of posterior gastroc.

 In process of comprehensive army rehab for recurring gastroc strain (most recent 3/52).
 Needs STM as maintenance to facilitate exercise sessions with occupational physio.

 This patient requested a soft tissue massage of bilateral gastrocnemius muscles, as recommended by his physio.
 I was aware that he was undergoing a comprehensive treatment program with him occupational physiotherapist already and as such was reassured that this patient was receiving the best treatment.

 I was able to perform the treatment with good strength and confidence, based on my previous experiences of soft tissue massage.
-I did recommend the use of a foam roller to help in the maintenance the effects of a soft tissue massage in between treatments, which I have since found to be advocated as an effective treatment by Aboodarda et al. (2015) in a randomised control study that found roller massage to effectively reduce perceived pain in muscle tender spots.
+I did recommend the use of a foam roller to help in the maintenance the effects of a soft tissue massage in between treatments, which I have since found to be advocated as an effective treatment by Aboodarda, Spence and Button (2015) in a randomised control study that found roller massage to effectively reduce perceived pain in muscle tender spots.